adstuart/azure-vpn-p2s/intune-azurevpnclient/README.md

 Notice that online vs offline is a toggle that is not available.

-That is because the Azure VPN Client app is only an Online app, I.e. it can only be pushed from the store, and must remain insync, I.e. automatically updated.
+That is because the Azure VPN Client app is only an Online app, I.e. it can only be pushed from the store, and must remain in sync, I.e. automatically updated.

 You can see this reflected in your Manage Apps view in the store.